Georgekemk/Educopter/testing/README.md

 ## Software verification ##

 If the previous steps were completed for all the components, hardware and wiring issues can be discounted.
-ANy remaining problems likely lie within the specific EDUCOPTER binary or the arupilot.service and ardupilot.parm files.
+Any remaining problems likely lie within the specific EDUCOPTER binary or the arupilot.service and ardupilot.parm files.
 There are many ways in which a board can be incorrectly ported in ArduPilot so not every fix can be discussed in this section.
 However, some recommendations are made based on experience gained from this project.

+## 1. grep for other Linux builds ##

+To see examples of other Linux builds and how they have defined hardware, use the 'grep' command in Linux terminal to search for existing Linux boards that utilise Raspberry-Pis such as Navio2 ot OBAL.

+e.g.